ICO, Blockchain and Crypto Advisory Services Malta

 So, is it good or is bad?
-Is the Maltese crypto dream dead?
+Malta is a good place for my crypto company?

 Some crypto people want to be treated on one level with banks and stock exchanges or online brokers, they even want to replace them and certainly they want to make as much money.
 So, if you want to be taken seriously, in the real serious world, there are real serious rules.